SUSE/ha-sap-terraform-deployments/azure/terraform/README.md

 * **instmaster_user**: user to use to connect to the previous share.
 * **instmaster_pass**: password to use to connect to the previous share.
 * **image_uri**: URI to the BLOB where the VHD file of the image to use to launch the VMs is located.
 This is only used when deploying the virtual machines with a custom/private OS image.
 Check [elsewhere in this document](#how-to-upload-a-custom-image) for information on how to change the configuration in order to use a public image.
+* **image_uri_iscsi_srv**: Same as above, you have the choice of adding the same URI as "image_uri" or you can use a different one to have a dedicated image for the iscsi server.
 * **instancetype**: SKU to use for the cluster nodes; basically the "size" (number of vCPUS and memory) of the VM.
 * **ninstances**: number of cluster nodes to deploy.
 Defaults to 2.
 * **az_region**: Azure region where to deploy the configuration.